microbus-io/fabric/docs/milestones.md

 [Milestone 15](https://github.com/microbus-io/fabric/tree/milestone/15):

 * Support in `Connector` for collecting system metrics
-* Metrics system microservice that collects and delivers metrics to Prometheus and Grafana
+* Metrics core microservice that collects and delivers metrics to Prometheus and Grafana
 * Code generation for application custom metrics
 * Quick start with Docker Compose